News

 Presented in collaboration with the UConn Human Rights Institute.

-Earl continues his work as Director of Jazz Studies at the University of Connecticut, teaching, composing, and mentoring students while developing new large- and small-ensemble projects.
+Alongside composing and performing, Earl continues his work as Director of Jazz Studies at the University of Connecticut, teaching, composing, and mentoring students while developing new large- and small-ensemble projects.

 Comments are closed.